VALUE-Leaderboard/DataRelease/vid_mapping/README.md

 # Vid Mapping
+This folder aims to provide

-This folder contains (1) [YouTube videos] the mapping of vids in VALUE release to the original YouTube ids and start/end timestamps and (2) [TV videos] release plan for TV video versions.
+- [YouTube videos] the mapping of vids in VALUE release to the original YouTube ids and start/end timestamps
+- [TV videos] release plan for TV video versions.

 ## YouTube Videos
 ### VATEX